Pahasara/Parker/README.md

 # It was my first computer program.

-*Parker was developed on 26 August 2017 by Dewnith Fernando aka DvNET.
+*Parker was developed on 26 August 2017.
 I didn't wanted do a another update of this program after v0.4.
 But on this year I changed my mind and upgrade parker to v1.0.
 This update includes a lot of new features than previous releases.